tombenner/reports_kit/README.md

 = render_report 'my_users'
 ```

+The YAML approach is more maintainable and readable, so we'll use it for examples in the rest of the documentation.

 ### Measures

-The measure is what is being counted (or aggregated).
-You can use any model for the measure.
+The measure is what is being counted (or aggregated in another way).
+You can use any model as the measure.

 For example, say we have a `Flight` model with a `flight_at` datetime column.
 We can chart the number of flights over time: